 INDEX

-It keeps falling and piling up, and in no time it has reached over 2m in Kagura!
+It keeps falling and accumulating, and in no time at all, Kagura is over 2 meters deep!

-The snow that has been falling since the 14th, mainly along the Sea of Japan coast, has not subsided, bringing heavy snowfall to northern Japan.
+Snow that has been falling mainly along the Sea of Japan coast since the 14th continues unabated, bringing heavy snowfall to northern Japan.

-Records of the heaviest snowfall in recorded history have been recorded in various areas, and heavy snow warnings have been issued from Hokuriku to northern Japan through tomorrow, the 20th (Sunday).
+Record-breaking heavy snowfalls have been recorded in various locations, and heavy snow warnings have been issued for the Hokuriku region and northern Japan through tomorrow, Sunday the 20th.

-In response to the news of this snow, a STEEP correspondent visited the Yuzawa area and will be sharing photos of the situation on the ground.
+Following the news of this snow, a STEEP correspondent visited the Yuzawa area and will report on the situation there with photos.

 The snow walls near Route 17 and Yuzawa Town are already this high!
 (They piled up this high in an instant.)